Jonathan Pruitt: Data irregularities

 Concerns about the integrity of Pruitt's research first publicly emerged in January 2020.
 In February 2020, McMaster University announced that it was reviewing 17 of his publications, and 23 journals were reviewing publications by Pruitt.
 By February 7, seven papers authored by Pruitt had been retracted or were in the process of being retracted.
 Pruitt responded to the allegations by stating that the irregularities in his data were mistakes, and he obtained legal counsel who cautioned journals and coauthors not to retract papers until institutional investigations were complete.

 In 2020, UT Knoxville "withdrew" Pruitt‘s dissertation.
 In November 2021, Pruitt was placed on a paid administrative leave by McMaster, and in July 2022 he resigned from his university position.
-As of 2022 Pruitt was currently a Florida high school science teacher.
+As of 2022 Pruitt was a Florida high school science teacher.

 Pruitt has been compared to Diederik Stapel and Jan Hendrik Schön, who were also considered rising stars in their fields before the discovery of their fraudulent publications.

-As of 2022, Pruitt has had 15 of his research publications retracted, 10 other papers have received an expression of concern, and four other papers have been corrected.
+As of 2024, Pruitt has had 18 of his research publications retracted, 12 other papers have received an expression of concern, and four other papers have been corrected.

+Recent career

+In 2023, Pruitt self-published a dark fantasy novel, The Amber Menhir.